armaanarora07/astro-landing-age-fork/README.md

    - Add a payment method

 2. **Create a new Droplet**:
-   - Choose Ubuntu 22.04 LTS
+   - Choose Ubuntu 22.04 LTS (or the newest LTS)
-   - Select a Basic plan ($5-10/month is sufficient for most landing pages)
+   - Select a Basic plan ($5-10/month is sufficient to host several landing pages)
    - Choose a datacenter region closest to your target audience
    - Add your SSH key for secure access